AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 ---
 title: Generate Variations
-description: Learn about the Generate Variations app, accessible from directly within AEM as a Cloud Service, from the Sidekick of Edge Delivery Service or directly
+description: Learn about the Generate Variations app, accessible from the Sidekick of Edge Delivery Service or directly
 ---

 # Generate Variations {#generate-variations}